Amur tiger Mikhail is considered to be among the oldest of his species on the planet

 Mikhail was born on Halloween 1998 at the John Ball Zoological Garden in Grand Rapids, Mich., and moved to the Oregon Zoo on Sept.
 12, 2000.

-Recently, keepers have been training Mik to play "soccer" — batting and chasing a big plastic Boomer ball along the floor of the moat surrounding his habitat — to help keep the 320-pound cat active as he ages.
+Nicassio-Hiskey said the animal-care staff frequently adds new enrichment items into Mikhail's environment to encourage natural behaviors.
+This is especially important during his golden years, she said.
+In recent years, keepers have trained Mik to play "soccer" — batting and chasing a big plastic ball around the moat surrounding his habitat — to help keep the 310-pound cat active as he ages.

-Zinda notes that while Mikhail is doing well, his wild counterparts are imperiled by habitat loss and poaching: Fewer than 500 are believed to remain in their home range.
+While Mikhail is doing well, his wild counterparts are imperiled by habitat loss and poaching: Around 550 are believed to remain in their home range.
 The Amur tiger species derives its name from the Amur River, which runs through the region of southeast Russia to which this subspecies is native.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.